BIOP/ijp-imagetoatlas/installation.md

 ![Allen atlas download progress bar](./assets/img/fiji_atlas_download_progress_bar.png)

-The allen brain atlas and associated files will be cached in your user folder under the directory `\cached_atlas`.
-These data are directly  downloaded from zenodo repositories:
+The allen brain atlas and associated files will be cached:
+* in your user folder under the directory `\cached_atlas` (Allen Brain CCFv3 and Waxholm Rat v4) (in `C:\ProgramData\abba-atlas` if you used the windows installer)
+* in your user folder under the directory `\.brainglobe` for brainglobe atlases

+For non-brainglobe atlases, data are downloaded from zenodo repositories:
 - [Mouse atlas repository](https://zenodo.org/record/4486659#.YnfL81RBziE)
 - [Rat atlas repository](https://zenodo.org/record/5644162#.YZrUnroo8uU)

-If the initial atlas download failed, because you had no access to internet or for any other reason, you can restart the command and let empty fields to trigger again the download from Zenodo.
+If the initial atlas download failed, because you had no access to internet or for any other reason, you can restart the command to trigger again the download from Zenodo.

 -----
 [**Back to documentation main page**](index.md)